 “It was surreal,” says Strifling.
 But the event ignited results.
 The City of Milwaukee began handing out free water filters and has since replaced 7,000 of 73,000 lead water service lines, with plans to remove many more.

 Bringing the local perspective into focus by convening experts in a public forum is one of the many ways Strifling, a civil-and-environmental-engineer-turned-lawyer, has become a leading voice on water contaminants, including road salt, agricultural pollution, urban runoff and “forever chemicals” known as PFAS.
 He also contributes to multidisciplinary research programs, mentors student researchers and leans into community outreach to broaden understanding.

 “Professor Strifling recognizes that making the Water Law and Policy Initiative a leader in solving Wisconsin’s water issues requires a variety of approaches,” says Law School Dean Joseph Kearney.

-At a recent public event held in April 2023, Strifling hosted Congresswoman Gwen Moore, Arts ’78, for a community conversation to discuss the importance of having access to clean drinking water. “[Clean water] is a luxury that not everyone can afford and that’s why I lose sleep over lead pipes,” she told the audience.
+At a public event in April 2023, Strifling hosted Congresswoman Gwen Moore, Arts ’78, for a community conversation to discuss the importance of having access to clean drinking water. “[Clean water] is a luxury that not everyone can afford, and that’s why I lose sleep over lead pipes,” she told the audience.

 Engaging with the public is central to Strifling’s approach.
 He and members of his research teams, which often include Law School students, have conducted stakeholder surveys of residents, water utilities and state agencies.